 I don’t think the photos I’ve seen of the atrium really do it justice.
-Walking past the check-in area, you’re met with the most amazing ocean views.
+Walking past the check-in area, you’ll see the most amazing ocean views.
 That, along with the many flowers and plants make this a stunning sight.

 During the day, there was a lot of noise in the Atrium tower.
 I could hear it loud and clear sitting on the balcony, so I was glad our rooms weren’t in the actual building where the noise was coming from.

 At check-in I was offered my choice of Diamond amenities.
-Even though I would normally choose points, the check-in agent talked up the cupcakes and since my sister is obsessed with cupcakes, I had to pick them.
+Even though I normally choose points, the check-in agent talked up the cupcakes.
+Since my sister is obsessed with cupcakes, I had to pick them.
 They were delivered with two bottles of mineral water.
 I can honestly say those cupcakes were worth the 1,000 points I gave up and then some.

 Two days later I found myself craving them and called the front desk to inquire about where I could purchase them.
 The agent informed me they were not available at any of the onsite restaurants.
 Twenty minutes later I heard a knock on the door and a staff member presented me with a tray full of cupcakes with a note and business card from the agent.

 We stayed in the Lahaina Tower, which I believe has not yet undergone renovations.
-Thus, the rooms showed their age slightly, but I still think they were very well maintained.
+Thus, the rooms were a bit dated, but I still think they were very well maintained.
 This hotel is not very photogenic – the rooms and the property as a whole looks much nicer and less dingy in person.